cnrancher/docs-octopus/docs/en/devicelink/state-of-dl.md

                                       '
 ```

-You can view [Design of Adaptor](../adaptors/design_of_adaptor.md) to learn how `limb` detects an adaptor.
-If the adaptor is available, the `limb` will try to create a device instance related with `spec.model`:
+You can check the [Design of Adaptor](../en/adaptors/adaptor) to understand how the `limb` detects an adaptor.
+If the adaptor is available, the `limb` will try to create a device instance related to `spec.model`:

 ```text
            │